Weekly Worship Resources

 Weekly Worship Texts

 In Holy Communion, God meets us in the meal.
 Jesus is truly present, and we come by the Spirit’s grace.
 You are always welcome at God’s table.
 All baptized believers are welcome to share in this, God’s gift to us.
-Receive the bread and eat.
-Receive the wine (or juice) and drink.

 Welcome